wizzchris/PythonProject5-MagicWeather/README.md

-# READ ME file for My.Miyagi
+# READ ME file for Magic Weather
 The following code will tell you what to wear depending on the weather

 ## Here I learnt: